feature-engine/feature_engine/docs/user_guide/datetime/DatetimeFeatures.rst

     1  Dec-2020                2                    0                     41
     2  Jan-1999                8                    0                    215
     3  Feb-2002               10                    1                    305

-With `transform()`, the features extracted from the datetime variable are added to the dataframe.

 By default, :class:`DatetimeFeatures()` drops the variable from which the date and time features were extracted, in this case, *var_date2*.
 To keep the variable, we just need